 2005 NFCA West Region Coach of the Year

-Entering her 13th season as the head coach of the Florida State softball program in 2021, Lonni Alameda has guided the Seminoles back into one of the nation’s best teams.
-After seven Women’s College World Series appearances from 1987-2004, the Seminoles have returned to the final site of women’s collegiate softball three times in the last six complete seasons (2014, 2016 and 2018), including winning the program’s first NCAA National Championship in 2018, a WCWS semifinals appearance in 2016, as well as seven consecutive trips to the NCAA Super Regionals (2013-19).
-Florida State has earned seven ACC regular season/division titles in a row, six straight ACC Tournament titles and now owns 17 ACC Championships.
+Entering her 14th season as the head coach of the Florida State softball program in 2022, Lonni Alameda has guided the Seminoles back into one of the nation’s best teams.
+After seven Women’s College World Series appearances from 1987-2004, the Seminoles have returned to the final site of women’s collegiate softball four times in the last seven complete seasons (2014, 2016, 2018 and 2021), including winning the program’s first NCAA National Championship in 2018, a WCWS Finals appearance in 2021, a WCWS semifinals appearance in 2016, as well as eight consecutive trips to the NCAA Super Regionals (2013-19, 2021).
+Florida State had earned seven ACC regular season/division titles in a row and six straight ACC Tournament titles heading into the 2021 season and now owns 17 ACC Championships.

-FSU has played in the NCAA postseason every year under Alameda, and is one of only nine schools to participate in the NCAA Tournament in every season since 2000.
-Since Alameda has made Tallahassee her home, she has led the Seminoles to 10 ACC Championship game appearances in 11 full seasons, with titles in 2011, 2014, 2015, 2016, 2017, 2018 and 2019.
+FSU has played in the NCAA postseason every year under Alameda and is one of only nine schools to participate in the NCAA Tournament in every season since 2000.
+Since Alameda has made Tallahassee her home, she has led the Seminoles to 10 ACC Championship game appearances in 12 full seasons, with titles in 2011, 2014, 2015, 2016, 2017, 2018 and 2019.

 Half of the 2020 Seminoles were newcomers with six freshmen, three transfers and two redshirt players, as the Seminoles replaced five starters from the 2019 season.
 The youth on the field was matched in the coaching staff as Troy Cameron joined the team, along with many new members of the support staff in several departments.
 Florida State finished with a 17-7 record in the shortened 2020 season due to the COVID-19 pandemic, with nearly half of its games (11-of 24) coming against ranked teams.
 The Noles went 5-6 versus ranked teams in 2020, including a pair of wins over No. 1 Alabama, road wins at No. 21 Arkansas and No. 22 UCF, along with a victory against No. 19 Baylor.